-Why Winter Is the Best Time to Plan Your Garden Redesign
+Why Winter Is the Best Time to Plan a Garden Redesign

 Delicate plant branches covered in frost crystals on a cold winter morning in a UK garden